novakov-alexey-zz/krb-operator/README.md

 ### Deploy Specific Operator Version

-In ordet to to deploy specific version, clone above manifest files and change image tag for krb-operator container.
+In order to deploy specific version, clone above manifest files and change the image tag in the `krb-operator` container.
 For example:

 ```diff
 -image: alexeyn/kerberos-operator:0.4.10
 +image: alexeyn/kerberos-operator:0.4.11
 ```

 ### GraalVM Native Image